ruby/reline/doc/for_users.md

 That's because the only possible command word beginning with `'q'` is `'qux'`.
 Then typing `'f'` does not do much; we just see the one character typed:

-Adding `Ent` executes the command:
+Adding `Enter` executes the command:

 ```
 echo> qux